-- Wall Insulation – It’s estimated that about 35% of heat loss occurs through your outside facing walls.
+Estimates state that about 35% of heat loss occurs through your outside facing walls.
 You can enjoy added indoor comfort and significant energy savings by adding insulation inside those walls.

 Your fireplace opening provides a clear path for heat loss, especially if the flue is open or not tightly closed.
-To prevent large scale heat loss, cover the opening with airtight glass doors when your fireplace sits idle.
+To prevent large-scale heat loss, cover the opening with airtight glass doors when your fireplace sits idle.